 La Repubblica is generally regarded as politically leaning left.

-In review, La Reppublica uses loaded emotional wording in headlines that favor Prime Minister Conti (Center-Left ) “Prime Minister Conte arrives: on the eve of the visit to sick children and workers.”
-They also publish local news such as “Burst of thefts at home in Parma and in the province: two police arrests”, and science news regarding developments about space and the environment.
-Further, they conduct their own interviews such as here.
-For the most part they utilize credible sources such as Nasa.gov, The European Space Agency (esa.int.) and Reuters videos.
+In review, La Reppublica uses loaded emotional wording in headlines that favor former Prime Minister Conti (Center-Left ) “Prime Minister Conte arrives: on the eve of the visit to sick children and workers.”
+They also publish local news such as “Burst of thefts at home in Parma and in the province: two police arrests” and science news regarding space and the environment developments.
+Further, they conduct their interviews such as here.
+For the most part, they utilize credible sources such as Nasa.gov, The European Space Agency (esa.int.), and Reuters videos.

 La Repubblica also owns online TV “RepTV” with themes such as “Cat stuck 20 meters high on the ring road barrier: the rescue”.
-When covering foreign politics pertaining to USA they typically are neutral and fact based such as this: “The Chamber votes yes to impeachment.
+When covering foreign politics pertaining to the USA, they typically are neutral and fact-based such as this: “The Chamber votes yes to impeachment.
 Trump: “An assault on America and the Republicans.”

 - None in the Last 5 years

 Overall, we rate La Repubblica Left-Center biased based on story selection and editorial positions that moderately favor the left.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (M. Huitsing 12/28/2019) Updated (05/09/2022)

 Last Updated on May 9, 2022 by Media Bias Fact Check